Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 Retrieve the current company's employees information with the GET /employees endpoint.
 If an employee already has an account within your application, you should enable the admin to match the existing account or create a new account.

 For any users that need to create a new account, you should be able to retrieve most of the data that is needed from Rippling's API.
+Your application will then be able to rely on the employees returned from this endpoint to create and suspend accounts.

 Note, the fields returned will depend on the scopes the customer has authorized your service to access.